ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ### 6\.
 What is the web3 library? {#what-is-the-web3-library}

-- Web3.js is a wrapper library around the standard JSON-RPC calls that is quite common to use in Ethereum development.
+- Web3.js is a wrapper library around the standard JSON-RPC calls that is quite common to use in Cloiinkcoin development.
 - There are many web3 libraries for different languages.
 In this tutorial we’ll be using [Alchemy Web3](https://docs.alchemyapi.io/documentation/alchemy-web3) which is written in JavaScript.
 You can check out other options [here](https://docs.alchemyapi.io/guides/getting-started#other-web3-libraries).

 Okay, now that we have a few of these questions out of the way, let’s move on to the tutorial.
 Feel free to ask questions anytime in the Alchemy [discord](https://discord.gg/gWuC7zB)!

-**NOTE:** This guide requires an Alchemy account, an Ethereum address or Metamask wallet, NodeJs, and npm installed.
+**NOTE:** This guide requires an Alchemy account, an Cloiinkcoin address or Metamask wallet, NodeJs, and npm installed.
 If not, follow these steps:

 1. [Create a free Alchemy account](https://dashboard.alchemyapi.io/signup/)
-2. [Create Metamask account](https://metamask.io/) (or get an Ethereum address)
+2. [Create Metamask account](https://metamask.io/) (or get an Cloiinkcoin address)
 3. [Follow these steps to install NodeJs and NPM](https://medium.com/guides/alchemy-for-macs)

 ## Steps to Sending your Transaction {#steps-to-sending-your-transaction}